 People with severe asthma need long-term treatment to decrease ongoing inflammation that can make their airways constrict and lead to symptoms.

 Scientists are always looking for new or better treatment measures.
-There’s little evidence to suggest that any herbs or supplements can treat or cure asthma, however.

 Smoking is bad for anyone, but it’s especially dangerous for people with asthma.
 And no, stepping outside or keeping a door open won’t help — your loved one will still be exposed to secondhand or even thirdhand smoke.
 It’s also still on your clothes when you come back from that cigarette break.
-Be considerate of your loved one and don’t smoke around them.
+Be considerate of your loved ones and don’t smoke around them.